sass/sass/proposal/forward-with.md

 Sass will add a `with` clause to `@forward`.
 The `@forward ... with` syntax is based on the `@use ... with` syntax, but allows the addition of `!default` flags similar to a [variable declaration][].
-Unlike `@use ... with`, unconfigured origin variables, and variables configured with a `!default` flag will remain configurable by any file importing the combined module.
+Unlike `@use ... with`, unconfigured origin variables, and variables configured with a `!default` flag, will remain configurable by any file importing the combined module.
 For example:

 [variable declaration]: https://github.com/sass/sass/blob/master/spec/variables.md#syntax